Wizkiller96/WizBot/docs/guides/OSX Guide.md

 Use the following command to get and run `linuxAIO.sh`:
 (Remember **DO NOT** rename the file `linuxAIO.sh`)

-`cd ~ && wget -N https://github.com/Wizkiller96/WizBot-BashScript/raw/master/linuxAIO.sh && bash linuxAIO.sh`
+`cd ~ && wget -N https://github.com/Wizkiller96/WizBot-BashScript/raw/1.4/linuxAIO.sh && bash linuxAIO.sh`

 Follow the on screen instructions:

-1. To Get the latest build. (most recent updates)
+Choose `1.
+Download WizBot` To Get the latest build. (most recent updates)
-2. To Get the stable build.

-Choose either `1` or `2` then press `enter` key.
 Once Installation is completed you should see the options again.
-Next, choose `5` to exit.
+Next, choose `6` to exit.

 #### Creating and Inviting bot